 Quick facts about coffee that may come in handy one day... you never know:

-Brazil produced a postal stamp that smelled like coffee in December of 2001.
+- Brazil produced a postal stamp that smelled like coffee in December 2001.
 It was designed to promote their coffee and the smell is supposed to last for up to 5 years.

 - Coffee grounds sprinkled on the ground around plants and the garden will stop snails and slugs from eating the plants.

 - Oil is the most widely used commodity in the world, coffee is next in line.